 The northeastern “ee-yah, oo-wah” accent is my nails on a chalkboard.
 It appears to be at its worst in New Hampshire.

 “It’s goo-wah-geous up they-yah!”

 For days, people asked if I’d be riding the Kancamangus Highway in New Hampshire.
 How am I supposed to know the name of every road in New Hampshire?
 That’s about as likely as knowing the name of every road in one particular county in Montana.
 Either one is roughly equally far away from where I live, and if anything, the county in Montana is of more significant size.
 After a while, I learned to simply answer “Yes” every time someone asked about a road with a funny name.
-At one point, I had to say the name of the road and called it the Cucamonga.
+One day, I tried telling someone where I was going and mistakenly called it the Cucamonga.

 Starting all the way back in Pennsylvania, people have warned me about the hills.
 It wasn’t until the Adirondacks I saw anything significant, and even that wasn’t terrible.
 A full day in the Adirondacks has about as much climbing as my normal weekend route in Texas Hill Country.
 The Kancamangus, which was the signature hill of the entire tour, reaches a maximum elevation of only 850 m, took just over an hour to climb, and the lowest gear I used was my 4th.
 The hills here simply don’t compare to the west.